pranavtumkur/Classifying-SMS-into-spam-and-ham-using-NLP/README.md

 </tr>
 </table>

 Since there are so many messages, we can expect a lot of zero counts for the presence of that word in that document.
-Because of this, SciKit Learn will output a Sparse Matrix.
-In our model the sparsity is 0.079, i.e only **7.9%** of the values in the matrix are non-zero.
+Therefore to save on memory and processing speed, we use a **Sparse Matrix** to store our 'Bag of Words' model.
+For this model, the sparsity is 0.079, i.e **7.9%** of the values in the matrix are non-zero.

 ### 4. Vectorization